 The First "Monument" to Presidio Hill

-The first "monument" to Presidio Hill and its significance were two Canary Island Date Palm trees planted at the foot of the hill.
+The first "monument" to Presidio Hill and its significance were two Canary Island Date Palm trees planted at the foot of the hill in 1769.
 There is only one Palm species native to California and these palms weren't it, but Palms like this are all over the State now.
-It is believed these two trees were the first Palms planted in the state by Junipero Serra, himself on July 1, 1769.
+It is believed these two trees were the first Palms planted in the state by Junipero Serra, himself on July 1, 1769, when the San Diego Missions were first founded.

 There is no absolute proof of that, but it is what is generally believed.
-On the hill above the trees, wooden huts and earthworks were set up and a year after Serra's arrival, was reinforced with cobble stones and adobe bricks.
+On the hill above the trees, wooden huts and earthworks were set up and a year after Serra's arrival, was reinforced with a wooden stockade, and later with cobble stones and adobe bricks.
 These bricks were made from earth, straw and mud by natives, who used them to build the church and walls.
 Each brick had the fingerprints of those who made them or the paw prints of nearby dogs walking over them and by 1773, over four thousand adobe bricks had been made.
-In 1782, the old church burned down, but was soon rebuilt and by 1796, the Presidio officially opened.
+In 1782, the old church burned down, but was soon rebuilt and by 1796, the Presidio of San Diego officially opened.

 By 1820, Mexico declared its independence from Spain.
-Although the Presidio was still in use by the Mexican government, a town was beginning to form at the foot of the hill and the fort would be described as "ruinous" by 1834.
+Although the Presidio was still in use by the Mexican government, a town was beginning to form at the foot of the hill.
+As the town formed, the fort become abandoned and would be described as "ruinous" by 1834.
 There were only about twelve people left living there by that time.
-Despite that, the Presidio would become the Mexican Capitol of California in 1835.
-The condition of the Fort didn't improve though and by 1839, whoever was left would disband and leave the Presidio for good.
+Despite that, San Diego would become the Mexican Capitol of California in 1835, despite the presidio becoming abandoned due to the growth of the nearby town.
+The condition of the Fort didn't improve though and by 1839, the presidio of San Diego was officially disbanded, which caused many of the former Spanish officers to settle just downhill from the presidio.

-By the time the United States took over San Diego, the Presidio was abandoned.
+By the time the United States took over San Diego, the Presidio was abandoned except as a cemetery.
 There were a few adobe walls left, but just about anything of value had been taken.
 The only other thing left were the Serra Palms, still there after Spanish and Mexican governments had long gone, the trees were now almost ninety years old.
 With the United States came capitalists and lands were starting to be bought and sold.
-Just outside the Presidio, roads and a dike were dug, altering the original shape of the hill.
+Just outside the presidio, roads and a dike were dug, altering the original shape of the hill.
 Aware of the hill's significant past, residents soon saw the need to preserve the two trees as a monument to the Spanish legacy.
-A wooden fence was erected to keep people from damaging them any further and cables were tied to the trees for support, but the sagging Palms had taken decades of abuse.
-It had been used as target practice by soldiers and others had carved their initials on the trunks.
+A wooden fence was transerred from the Serra Cross to keep people from damaging them any further and cables were tied to the trees for support, but the sagging Palms had taken decades of abuse.
+It had been used as target practice by Spanish soldiers and others had carved their initials on the trunks.

 Though the trees survived, they both were deteriorating.
 It was soon realized that even the last standing monument to Spanish colonization was only temporary.
 A more permanent one would soon be needed.